adblockradio/adblockradio/README.md

 - Support for popular podcasts.

 ### Integrations
-This project is end-user friendly.
+This project is not intended to be handled by end-users.
 Integrations of this project in mass market products are welcome:
 - mobile apps for webradios and podcasts.
 Keras models should be converted to native Tensorflow ones, and the Keras + Tensorflow library could be replaced with [Tensorflow Mobile for Android and iOS](https://www.tensorflow.org/mobile/mobile_intro).
 Node.JS routines could be integrated with this [React Native plugin](https://www.npmjs.com/package/nodejs-mobile-react-native).
 - browser extensions, with [Tensorflow JS](https://js.tensorflow.org/).
-- digital alarm-clocks, as long as enough CPU power and wifi are available.
+- digital alarm-clocks, and hobbyist projects, as long as enough computation power and network are available.
+Platforms as small as Raspberry Pi Zero/A/B should be enough, though RPi 3B/3B+ is recommended.
+Tensorflow is available on [Raspbian](https://www.tensorflow.org/install/install_raspbian).

 ## License
 AGPL-3.0 (see LICENSE file)

 Your contribution to this project is welcome, but might be subject to a contributor's agreement.